Willie Pena | Founder of Teens Wanna Know

 I am a longtime digital content creator initially involved in music as a producer and disc jockey, starting as a teen in New Jersey, and then delving into other media such as video, photography, web design, blogs, and social media as I started doing content work for other people.

-While always an artist, I have also simultaneously been involved in several entrepreneurial pursuits, with which developed my marketing and sales skills.
-This has allowed me to offer content to help businesses increase their branding and sales, since I have a strong background in both.
+While always an artist, I have also simultaneously been involved in several entrepreneurial pursuits, which developed my marketing and sales skills.
+This has allowed me to offer content to help businesses increase their branding and sales since I have a strong background in both.

 Q: Who has been your biggest influence, and why did they have such a significant effect on you?